AnnDenysenko/PlaywrightTestApp/README.md

 I've also added a convenient script to your package.json so you can start the test app directly from your test project by running:

 npm run start-test-app

+To open/run Docker container:
+docker run -it pw-pageobject-test /bin/bash

+If the cintainer is alredy running and you want to access it: docker exec -it <container-id-or-name> /bin/bash